-Anyone who has registered in the Basic Registration of Persons (BRP) before 19 July will continue to be covered by the Directive.
+Anyone who has registered in the Dutch population register (BRP) before 19 July will continue to be covered by the Directive.
 For these persons, however, their temporary protection ends on 4 March 2023.
 People with other nationalities who were refugees recognised by Ukraine remain a target group of the directive.

 To check whether someone falls under the directive, the IND will set up a separate location.
 This is expected in early August.
 It is not clear whether people about whom there is doubt whether they fall under the Directive may remain in the reception facilities until that time.

 People who are no longer covered by the Directive can choose to return to their country of origin.
 The Repatriation and Departure Service can assist in this.
 They can also choose to go through the normal asylum procedure.
 To do so, they must go to Ter Apel.
 The IND and other parties involved are also making preparations for this.